 If Erasmus is not compulsory for your course, grades are usually converted and count towards your QCA.
-Please consult with the Erasmus Academic Coordinator for further information on grade registration and grade conversion (http://www.ul.ie/international/erasmus/outgoing-students/academic-coordinators).
+Please consult with the Erasmus Academic Coordinator for further information on grade registration and grade conversion.

 Once you have submitted the Certificate of Arrival, your Grant contract will be issued and emailed to you.
-Upon reception of the signed original grant contract, 80% of the total mobility grant will be released and paid into the beneficiary's bank account, usually within 5-10 days.
-To receive the remaining 20%, you must submit the Certificate of Attendance (at the ned of the semester), the Erasmus participant's survey and finalised Learning Agreement.
+Upon reception of the signed grant contract, 70% of the total mobility grant will be released and paid into the beneficiary's bank account, usually within 5-10 days.
+To receive the remaining 30%, you must submit the Certificate of Attendance (at the end of the semester and and finalised Learning Agreement.
+You must also complete the Erasmus participant's survey.

 The Certificate of Arrival is emailed to eligible students approx. 1 month prior to the start of the Erasmus academic semester.

-Once duly filled in by the host university, the certificate must be upload to SharePoint.
+Once duly filled in by the host university, the certificate must be upload to Erasmus Upload Power App.

-Once the grant agreement has been received, the first instalment of the Erasmus grant (80%) is paid into your bank account, usually within 5-10 days.
+Once the signed grant contract and the finalised Learning agreement have been received, the first instalment of the Erasmus grant (70%) is paid into your bank account, usually within 5-10 days.

-At the end of the semester, students are required to upload the Certificate of Attendance to SharePoint and submit he Erasmus participant's survey via a web link received from the EU Commission.
+At the end of the semester, students are required to upload the Certificate of Attendance to Erasmus Upload Power Apps and submit the Erasmus participant's survey via a web link received from the EU Commission.

 No, the exchanges are on a no-fee basis.